What is a Brow Lift?

 What’s the difference between a brow lift and blepharoplasty?A brow lift (also known as a forehead lift) is a cosmetic surgery procedure to raise the position of the eyebrows and smooth out wrinkles on the forehead.

-Blepharoplasty, on the other hand, is a cosmetic surgery procedure that targets the eyelids, either the upper or lower lids.
+On the other hand, Blepharoplasty is a cosmetic surgery that targets the eyelids, either the upper or lower lids.
 It aims to remove excess skin and fat to improve the appearance of droopy or puffy eyelids and restore a more youthful look.

 Can I have a brow lift?If you are unhappy with the appearance of your forehead and brows, want to remove wrinkles and frown lines or want to correct brow asymmetry, you may be a suitable candidate for this procedure.
 This procedure is suitable for both men and women of any age above 18 years old.